Rolling Stock - IOn this page

 In the past, the Deccan Queen has briefly run with double-decker passenger stock; the double-deckers were meant for monthly pass-holders.
 The Gujarat Mail from Ahmedabad and the Saurashtra Mail also had double-decker coaches as general coaches.

 The Sinhagad Exp. ran for quite some time with double-decker coaching.
-The Sinhagad's rake (10 double-decker coaches) is now used for the Pune-Daund-Baramati shuttle, and the Sinhagad has reverted to a normal 18-coach rake.
+The Sinhagad's rake (10 double-decker coaches) was then used for the Pune-Daund-Baramati shuttle, and the Sinhagad reverted to a normal 18-coach rake.
 There were proposals for an air-conditioned double-decker rake for the Sinhagad but these came to naught.

-The Sahyadri Exp.
-(7303 down) ran with two double-decker coaches between Bombay and Pune; the coaches were re-used in the up direction by attaching to the Sinhagad rake.
+The Sahyadri Exp. (then 7303 down) ran with two double-decker coaches between Bombay and Pune; the coaches were re-used in the up direction by attaching to the Sinhagad rake.
 The Panchavati Exp. also ran with double-decker stock for some time.
-The Brindavan Exp. also ran with double-decker coaches a few times (dates?).
+The Brindavan Exp. also ran with double-decker coaches a few times in the late 70s.
 The Howrah-Dhanbad Black Diamond Exp. also had double-decker coaches (until 1994); the double-decker rake used to be stabled at Asansol.
 It was condemned at Bally yard and sold for scrap by 1995.

 Another train that had double-decker coaches at one time was the Ernakulam-Trivandrum Vanchinad Exp. (around 1981, for about 3 years).
 The Venad Express is also said to have had double-decker coaches at one time.

-In 2010, IR started on a new push for double-decker coaches, with RCF manufacturing a new design of air-conditioned double-decker coaches seating 128 passengers and capable of being run at 160km/h.
-The shell design is said to be new.
-Suspension uses Eurofima bogies with air springs.
+In 2010, IR started on a new push for the double-decker coaches, with RCF finally coming up with the design that’s in use today.
 The coaches are made of stainless steel.
 The overall height is about 4.5 inches more than that of normal coaches.
-Among other things, these coaches have controlled-discharge toilets and several safety-related features as well.

 Q. When were through vestibuled trains introduced in India?